December 11, 2025

 Creating a brand new, distinct SureCost and dreaming what the application could be with UX at the core reconnected me to why I do this work: to create something meaningful.

 I showcased the prototype at our SureCost Insights conference.
 The excitement was overwhelming.
 People saw how much time the restructuring could save and wanted to know when it would launch.
+One enterprise customer asked if I would do a deck presentation to their C-Suite.
 That validation made me ready to keep building.

 Moving forward, I'd explore progressive disclosure patterns to ensure we aren't just hiding complexity but truly simplifying workflows.